top of page

 Once you’ve set up GA4, the first place you will see data begin to appear is the realtime overview (Reports > Realtime).
 Google warns that it may take some time for data collection to start, but more than likely, it will happen almost straight away.

-The realtime report gives you a snapshot of users on your site over the past 30 minutes, including their locations, traffic sources, and “events”.
+The realtime report gives you a snapshot of users on your site over the past 5 and 30 minutes, including their locations, traffic sources, and “events”.
 Again without getting too technical, GA4 treats each user interaction on your site as an event—from session starts and pageviews, through to the enhanced measurement events we looked at earlier.

 If data is showing up in your realtime report, you can be confident your setup is working.
 But it could still take up to 24–48 hours for data to appear in the standard reports.

-Finding your way around GA4
+Find your way around GA4

-For experienced users, the layout of the GA4 homepage is similar to Universal Analytics.
+For experienced users, the layout of the GA4 homepage is similar to the old Universal Analytics.
 You can access all the predefined reports using the menu on the left-hand side of the interface, swap between different accounts and properties using the dropdown menu in the top-left, and get to your Admin settings via the link in the bottom-left.

 The Google Analytics 4 homepage showing the menu and the standard cards

 The universal search box along the top is a powerful feature.
-You can search for the name of a specific report, but you can also ask questions about your data, such as “How many new users yesterday?” for example.
+You can search for the name of a specific report, but you can also ask questions about your data, such as “How many new users yesterday?”

 The Google Analytics 4 universal search box showing results for "How many new users yesterday?"

-A good place to start is by searching for “Home Page Tour” or “Admin Tour”—these options will give you a quick visual tour of different parts of the interface.
+A good place to start is by searching for “Tour”—the results to this query, such as Admin Settings Tour and Reports Library Tour, give you a quick visual tour of different parts of the interface.

 Finally, many of the cards have a small dropdown menu in the top-left that lets you change the primary dimension.
 For example, you may be able to change “users” to “new users.”
 This makes the reports much more flexible.